top of page

 DCSC engages families at our school-based community events, which build bridges between school and home.
 We also include parents and community members as leaders on our site teams, which set the goals and monitor the progress of the community school model at our schools.
 Families who are interested in learning more about events and serving on our site teams should join our Facebook group and sign up for our e-newsletter.

-Collaborative Leadership and Practices
+Collaborative Leadership and Shared Power and Voice

 Collaborative leadership and practices are central to the work of the professionals in our school buildings: teachers, administrators, non-teaching staff, and union leaders.
 Examples of this include professional learning communities, site-based teams charged with improving school policy and classroom teaching and learning, labor-management collaborations, and teacher development strategies such as peer assistance and review.